Project on the Next Generation of Teachers

 In Where Teachers Thrive, Susan Moore Johnson, Director of the Project on the Next Generation of Teachers at Harvard, argues convincingly that schools must support teachers’ best work if they are to provide a first-rate education for all students.
 Based on rich case studies in fourteen high-poverty, urban schools, Where Teachers Thrive examines why some schools failed to make progress, while others achieved remarkable results.
 It explores the challenges that administrators and teachers faced and describes what worked, what didn’t work, and why.
 It explains how educators within a school can join together to adopt systems of practice that ensure growth and success by all teachers and their students.

-Where Teachers Thrive is available from Harvard Education Press
+Where Teachers Thrive can be ordered from Havard Education Press or Amazon.com.

 EXTRA!

-The User's Guide: Where Teachers Thrive can be downloaded here: http://bit.ly/2nbX5d7
+The User's Guide: Where Teachers Thrive can be downloaded here.

 Teachers, administrators, policymakers, parents, instructors, and researchers will find questions, activities, and suggestions for reflection, discussion, action and further research: